rajgoel/course-business-analytics-fundamentals/01-lab/slides.md

 ### AMPL

-AMPL is a language for describing optimization problems in a way that closely mirrors mathematical notation on paper.
+AMPL is a language for describing optimisation problems in a way that closely mirrors mathematical notation on paper.

 > [!NOTE]
 > No programming skills are required to use AMPL.